ehrpg/qstar/docs/index.md

 # Introduction

-This is an easy-to-learn and adaptable RPG system for games such as pen and paper games.
-It's heavily enspired by great RPGs and RPG systems such as
+Q* is an easy-to-learn and adaptable RPG system for games such as pen and paper games.
+It's heavily enspired by great RPGs and RPG systems such as Divinity:
-Divinity: Original Sin, Dungeons & Dragons, Mindjammer, Fragged Empire, Savage Worlds, etc.
+Original Sin, Dungeons & Dragons, Mindjammer, Fragged Empire, Savage Worlds, etc.

 It aims to provide an RPG system that's usable for any kind of play and for any setting such as medieval, fantasy, modern, sci-fi settings or even a combination